 Perhaps the most exciting change has been the ability to offer telemedicine visits to our patients.
 Because of the pandemic, the Centers for Medicare & Medicaid Services (CMS) relaxed rules around utilizing video conferencing for patient visits.
 The conference still includes the doctor, their scribe and a resident who stays very involved in the care delivery.

-“This is an enormously important development in providing broad care to those that are in need,” says Raj S. Pruthi, MD, MHA FACS, Professor and Chair, Department of Urology.
+“This is an enormously important development in providing broad care to those that are in need,” says Raj S. Pruthi, MD, MHA FACS, Professor, Department of Urology.
 “Because we are a center of excellence with some clinics considered ‘destination programs,’ our patients come from hours away to see our clinicians.
 We have been trying for five years to offer video conferencing to our patients to lessen the burden and expense of travel.
 Our telemedicine program was up and running in five days.”

 Presently, almost 100% of patients are being seen by video visits.
 This compares to < 10% pre-COVID.
 This option has meant that doctors can now see more patients than traditional in-person visits.
 For example, in the department’s urologic oncology program, 7 weeks ago, there were 300 patients trying to see our oncology doctors.
 As of the writing of this article, there are now less than 10 patients in the queue.